janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 ]
 ```

-Once this stack was created, I uploaded a (JSON file)[TODO-LINK-TO-GITHUB] into my S3 bucket.
+Once this stack was created, I uploaded a JSON file into my S3 bucket containing the records I wanted to load into DynamoDB.

 ```json
 [